frazier-at-cpcc/groq-llama3-rag-bot/README.md

 docker run -p 7860:7860 [your-dockerhub-username]/groq-llama3-rag-bot:latest
 ```

-Replace `[your-dockerhub-username]` with your actual Docker Hub username.
+Replace `docker` with your actual Docker Hub username.

 Then, open your web browser and go to `http://localhost:7860` to access the application.